fivetran/dbt_asana/README.md

 <details open><summary>Expand/Collapse details</summary>

 #### Passing Through Additional Columns
 This package allows users to include additional columns to the source task table.
-To do this, include any additional columns to the `asana_source` pass-through variables to ensure the downstream columns are present.
+To do this, include any additional columns to the pass-through variables to ensure the downstream columns are present.

 ```yml
 vars: